trieu/leo-cdp-free-edition/example-data-tracking/example-codes-for-tag-system.md

     "entityBundle": "article", // or "news" or "blog" "entityTitle": "The Solution to The Human Resources Problem in Young Enterprises", "userUid": "372",
-    "userFirstname": "Trieu", // if no login, set empty string "userLastname": "Nguyen", // if no login, set empty string "userEmail": "trieu@leocdp.com" // if no login, set empty string });
+    "firstName": "Trieu", // if no login, set empty string "lastName": "Nguyen", // if no login, set empty string "email": "trieu@leocdp.com", // if no login, set empty string "phone":"+840903"
+});
 </script>
 ```